Optimal Disturbances of Blocking: A Barotropic View: The NMI model and optimal disturbances

-where $\overline{\psi}= \overline{\psi}(y) = -\int_{0}^{y} U(y')dy'$ is corresponding to the basic westerly flow which has only the meridional dependence, $\psi = \psi(x,y,t)$ the planetary-scale blocking anomaly and $\psi'=\psi'(x,y,t)$ the synoptic-scale eddies.
-According to the observations in the mid-latitudes of the northern hemisphere~\citep{colucci1981spectral}, the planetary-scale blocking anomaly $\psi$ in the zonal direction has a single wave with wavenumber $k=2k_0$ and frequency $\omega$~\citep{charney1979multiple,luo2005barotropic}; and the synoptic-scale eddies in the zonal direction is a superposition of two single waves with wavenumbers, $k_1 = 9k_0$ and $k_2 = 11k_0$, and the corresponding frequencies $\omega_1$ and $\omega_2$~\citep{luo2005barotropic, luo2007dynamics}, respectively, of which the values in practice are shown in~\Cref{tab: nmi},~\Cref{eqn: p-phase-velocity} and~\Cref{eqn: s-phase-velocity}.
-It is well known that the potential vorticity ($PV$) satisfies $PV=f_0 + \beta y - U_y - F\overline{\psi}$ under the equivalent barotropic condtion~\citep{pedlosky1987geophysical}.
-Putting the total streamfunction~\eqref{eqn: total} into the nondimensional barotropic quasi-geostrophic equation~\eqref{eqn: barotropic-qg}, the relationship of these three wavenumbers above tells us that both the planetary-scale blocking anomaly $\psi$ and the synoptic-scale eddies $\psi'$ satisfy respectively
+where $\overline{\psi}= \overline{\psi}(y) = -\int_{0}^{y} U(y')dy'$ represents the basic westerly flow, which is only dependent on the meridional direction $y$, $\psi = \psi(x,y,t)$ represents the planetary-scale blocking anomaly, and $\psi'=\psi'(x,y,t)$ represents the preexisting synoptic-scale eddies.
+Based on observations in the mid-latitudes of the northern hemisphere~\citep{colucci1981spectral}, the planetary-scale blocking anomaly $\psi$ in the zonal direction exhibits a single wave with wavenumber $k=2k_0$ (\Cref{tab: nmi}), assuming a corresponding frequency of $\omega$ as discussed in~\citep{charney1979multiple,luo2005barotropic}.
+In the case of the synoptic-scale eddies in the zonal direction, it is believed that they are a superposition of two single waves with wavenumbers, $k_1 = 9k_0$ and $k_2 = 11k_0$ (\Cref{tab: nmi}).
+The corresponding frequencies for these waves are $\omega_1$ and $\omega_2$, respectively, as mentioned in~\citep{luo2005barotropic, luo2007dynamics}.
+Regarding the equivalent barotropic atmosphere, it is widely recognized that the potential vorticity ($PV$) is governed by the equation $PV=f_0 + \beta y - U_y - F\overline{\psi}$, as described in~\citep{pedlosky1987geophysical}.
+By substituting the instantaneous total streamfunction~\eqref{eqn: total} into the nondimensional barotropic quasi-geostrophic equation,~\eqref{eqn: barotropic-qg}, we can establish a relationship between the three wavenumbers.
+This relationship leads to two equations for the planetary-scale blocking anomaly $\psi$ and the preexisting synoptic-scale eddies $\psi'$ as